revel/revel.github.io/manual/tool.md

 downloads any missing packages (using `deps` if vendor folder is found) and can start your application running in a proxy.

-You can optionally increase the verbosity of this process by adding a `-d` or `--debug` to any of the commands listed below
+You can optionally increase the verbosity of this process by adding a `-v` or `--debug` to any of the commands listed below

 The Revel command package contains no dependencies on the Revel webframework.
 This allows